kite1988/dblp-parser/ReadMe.md

   > The parser has encountered more than "64,000" entity expansions in this document; this is the limit imposed by the application

   Please specify another JVM argument -DentityExpansionLimit=2500000

+* Encoding error in inserting title to MySQL
+  > Incorrect string value: '\xF0\x9D\x94\xB94i...' for column 'title' at row 1

+  Cause: MySQL's utf8 permits only the Unicode characters that can be represented with 3 bytes in UTF-8.
+However, some titles have characters that needs 4 bytes.

+  Solution: Use utf8mb4 (supported by MySQL 5.5 and later) instead of utf8 for dblp tables.
+I have fixed this in the code.

-## Testing [Updated: Jul 1, 2016]
+## Testing [Updated: Nov 29, 2016]
-  The code has been tested with four versions of dblp.xml, namely dblp-2002, dblp-2013, dblp-2014, dblp-2015 under JDK 1.7.
-It should also work well with JDK 1.5 and JDK 1.6.
+  The code has been tested with four versions of dblp.xml, namely dblp-2002, dblp-2013, dblp-2014, dblp-2015, dblp-2016 (released on 2016-11-29) under JDK 1.8.
+It should also work well with older JDK (e.g., 1.7)

 ## More
   To know more about the xml structure of dblp, you may read: